History / Repertoire / Concert tours

 In many works, the Leipziger Synagogalchor preserves the Ashkenazi pronunciation of Hebrew, as was customary in German synagogues in various regional forms, while modern Hebrew is shaped by the Sephardic pronunciation.

 But Werner Sander had also turned to secular repertoire.
 For his choir he arranged Yiddish and Hebrew songs with solo parts and piano accompaniment.
 From the 1980s, this repertoire was expanded with numerous arrangements by Friedbert Groß.
 Bonia Shur and Joseph Dorfman dedicated some arrangements to the Leipziger Synagogalchor.
-A separate concert program, "Lidl fun goldenem land", was created in 2015 with arrangements by Juan Garcia, Fredo Jung, Philip Lawson, Walter Thomas Heyn, Reiko Füting, Matthias Becker and Ludwig Böhme, for pieces e.g. by Mordechai Gebirtig, Mark Warschawski, Morris Rosenfeld, Itzik Manger, Michl Gordon or Abraham Goldfaden, and for many other songs whose authors are no longer known and which today are loved simply as "folk songs".
+A separate concert program, "Lidl fun goldenem land", was created in 2015 (CD in 2016) with arrangements by Juan Garcia, Fredo Jung, Philip Lawson, Walter Thomas Heyn, Reiko Füting, Matthias Becker and Ludwig Böhme, for pieces e.g. by Mordechai Gebirtig, Mark Warschawski, Morris Rosenfeld, Itzik Manger, Michl Gordon or Abraham Goldfaden, and for many other songs whose authors are no longer known and which today are loved simply as "folk songs".
 Numerous pieces are available in chamber music orchestral versions.

 "For me, the very special thing about this Shabbat service was of course the choir of non-Jews from Leipzig, who performed the old chants, as I know them from my youth in Germany."